clicktechnology/test/README.md

-# test
+# Area 51

-Dumping area for test configurations and code.
+This is my official above Top Secret / Area 51 respository for highly unclassified code and rubbish for testing.